+Tasks

-Tasks • Protection and promotion of the common interests of the members vis-à-vis authorities and organisations negotiator on important issues
+Protection and promotion of the common interests of the members vis-à-vis authorities and organisations

-Representation in legal matters and acting as

-Negotiating partner vis-à-vis Swedbank for members who have opted for cooperation

-Organisation of conferences, seminars etc. to maintain contacts and promote the exchange of views between the savings banks
+- Representation in legal matters and acting as negotiator on important issues - Negotiating partner vis-à-vis Swedbank for members who have opted for cooperation - Organisation of conferences, seminars etc. to maintain contacts and promote the exchange of views between the savings banks

-The Swedish Savings Banks Association is a member of the World Institute of Savings Banks (WSBI) and the European Savings Banks Association (ESBG).
+The Swedish Savings Banks Association is a member the European Savings and Retail Banking Group (ESBG) and the World Savings and Retail Banking Institute (WSBI).